oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

-Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additionally require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential which can important for security reasons.
+Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additionally require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential for security reasons.
 This is only possible if an Issuer binds the Verifiable Credential to a specific Holder at the time of issuance.

 Signed JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it